-On July 7, 2017, we issued the AD questionnaire to JBL Canada.
-On August 14 and August 28, 2017, JBL Canada timely submitted its responses to our questionnaire.
-On November 2, 2017, we issued a supplemental questionnaire to JBL Canada to which it timely responded on November 16, 2017.
+On July 18, 2018, we issued the AD questionnaire to JBL Canada.
+Between August 23 and September 7, 2018, JBL Canada timely submitted its responses to our questionnaire.
+On February 4, 2019, we issued a supplemental Section A, B, and C questionnaire to JBL Canada, to which it timely responded on February 15, 2019.
+On September 9 and November 30, 2018, we issued Section D supplemental questionnaires, to which JBL Canada timely submitted its responses on October 9 and December 14, 2018, respectively.